Teacher of Students with Disabilities Certificate

 SPED 512 Psychology of Exceptionality 3 Credits

-This course provides opportunities for the study of school psychological issues associated with specific educational exceptionalities, including learning disabilities, mental retardation, behavior disorders, physical handicaps, and giftedness.
-The characteristics, identification procedures, and current intervention strategies are examined from a psychological and sociocultural perspective.
-An experience in the field will enable students to apply knowledge in a realistic classroom setting.
+This course provides opportunities for the study of school psychological issues associated with supporting students with exceptionalities.
+Philosophical, historical, and legal foundations of special education, and the characteristics of students with disabilities will be examined.
+Special education policy, legal foundations, and evaluation procedures are discussed.
+Current issues related to inclusive practice and intervention strategies are examined from a psychological and sociocultural perspective.
+An experience in the field will enable candidates to apply knowledge in a realistic classroom setting.
+This course, or its equivalent, will be the prerequisite for all other SPED courses.

 SPED 514 Positive Behavior Support 3 Credits